cloudmesh-community/hid-sp18-523/project-report/report.md

 Azure ML studio provides the GUI interface for creating the Machine Learning Train models and Predictions.
-It provides a provision to integrate with Azure Cloud and expose the Web Services
+It provides a provision to integrate with Azure Cloud and expose Web Service

 ## Train Model with Azure